 You want at least 5 layers all at once on your tear off money pad.
 It will start to set up pretty quickly, so it won’t run off as you add layers.
 When you have enough that it’s still sticking but looks like it might start running off – that’s enough! 😀

 Here’s a pic that better illustrates just how thick your layering should be.
 It will look a little lumpy!
 But that’s ok.
 It will dry flat!

 7) Lay down the book of 1 dollar bills to dry.

 Let dry fully.
 I didn’t count the hours, but overnight did the trick.
 I’d say at least 8 if you’re doing this all in one day.

 You don’t want the adhesive to be tacky at all because the bills need to tear off cleanly, like an office notepad.

 If you put several layers of adhesive like I showed above, the notepad should be stuck together enough to pull a bill from the middle or top.
 A cool idea would be to start with 1 extra bill at first so you can tear off the first one to check.

-If, for some reason, your notepad seems to be falling apart, it’s because you didn’t use enough adhesive.
-Try fixing it by clamping it tightly once more and adding more layers to the original edge.
+If, for some reason, your pads of cash seem to be falling apart, it’s because you didn’t use enough adhesive.
+Try fixing the problem by clamping the dollar bill pads tightly once more and adding more layers to the original edge.
 If that doesn’t work, you’ll need to scrape off the original adhesive and try again.

-I’ve made several of these and only had one fall apart – it was the first one where I only used a single layer of adhesive.
+I’ve made several of these real money pads and only had one fall apart – it was the first one where I only used a single layer of adhesive.
 I think you’re good to go if you used 5 or so as recommended!

 8) Now show everyone your notepad!